YaoxiY/powerquery/README.md

-# powerquery
-methodS to assist with data cleansing work in Power Query
+methods to assist with data cleansing work in Power Query
+## nested Json
+### find out the layer path of specific column